On this page you’ll find information on the current working groups, their conveners and current activities.

 - support the efforts of other international partners to make progress in this area.

-An ICDPPC Census with the purpose of providing a comprehensive snapshot of data protection and privacy authorities in 2017 has been sent to all ICDPPC members.
+An ICDPPC Census with the purpose of providing a comprehensive snapshot of data protection and privacy authorities in 2017 was been sent to all ICDPPC members.
 For more information read ICDPPC Census 2017 Notes.
 The text of the survey in PDF form is available here in English, Spanish and French.
-The deadline for completing the census has been extended from 20 April to 5 May.
+Results of the Census are published here

 A small project has been undertaken to survey the statistical practices of selected authorities in relation to breach notification.
 The report of the results is available: Breach notification statistics survey report.
 The working group conveyor gave a presentation to an OECD expert workshop on this small project.